Introduction

 Cairo’s A.B.
 Safford Memorial Library (1609 Washington Ave.; 618.734.1840) is an architectural gem.
 The Queen Anne-style building opened in 1883 and has retained most of its original features, including the leaded glass windows.

-Another legacy of the boom years, the stone-solid US Custom House (1400 Washington Ave.; 618.734.9632), was built in 1872 to collect tariffs on international products that had not been unloaded before reaching Cairo.
-Today, the building houses the Cairo Customs House Museum, which maintains exhibits about the Civil War, floods, and other aspects of Cairo’s history.
-The side of the building that faces Washington Avenues has holes from bullets fired during the city’s racial protests.
+Another legacy of the boom years, the federal government built the stout US Custom House in 1872 to collect tariffs on international products that had not been unloaded before reaching Cairo.
+Today, the building houses the Cairo Customs House Museum (1400 Washington Ave.), which maintains exhibits about the Civil War, floods, and other aspects of Cairo’s history.
+The side facing Washington Avenues still has holes from bullets fired during the city’s racial protests.
+The museum can be toured by appointment; call the library to set one up (618.734.1840).

 Parks Along the River